 B. Manage and Train Representatives (see flowchart process step 15-9-3-9B).

-to ensure contents of SPANS stay within the expected and desired boundaries of the FAA Safety Promotion program.
+contents of SPANS stay within the expected and desired boundaries of the FAA safety promotion program.

 1) Development of messages for SPANS should follow the applicable instructions in the